TinNT/soundcloud-fbml/README.markdown

 # SoundCloud-FBML

 SoundCloud track and playlist embeds can be easily added to a Facebook tab via Facebook's Static FBML application.
-This technique was made popular by Band of Horses [here](http://www.facebook.com/bandofhorses?v=app_4949752878).
 Here's how you do it:

 ## Add Static FBML & Navigate to Edit Page